DockerSolutionsEngineering/WhaleSongs/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests (when possible) that prove my fix is effective or that my feature works
 - [ ] I have checked that all unit tests pass after adding my changes
 - [ ] I have updated necessary documentation
-- [ ] I have rebased my branch onto master
+- [ ] I have rebased my branch onto main
 - [ ] I will ensure my PR is targeting the master branch and pulling from my branch from my own fork